Aarhus N: Vorrevangen

 Located just north of Riisvangen, Vorrevangen is also primarily a quiet residential area, but the buildings here are different.
 They are a mix of apartment buildings and row houses, with a few small detached family houses in between.
 Vorrevangen is centered on the large school of Vorrevangskolen and there is a small shopping area in the south, at the ring road of Ring 2 close to Riisvangen.

 Skejby

-Skejby is a former rural village, that has recently merged with the expanding city.
-The village of Skejby and the typical whitewashed village church is still present here, but the modern Skejby neighborhood extends far beyond this small settlement.
+Another former rural village, that has merged with the city of Aarhus.
+The old village of Skejby, and the typical whitewashed village church, is still present, but the modern Skejby neighborhood extends far beyond this small settlement.

 Vejlby

 Vejlby is another former village, that has merged with the expanding city.
 The whitewashed village church and adjoining grave yard is still present and the surrounding area still has a little bit of the former village charm, even though the local "kro" (Danish inn) closed in the 2000s.
 In Denmark, village inns traditionally functioned as local centers for larger gatherings and celebrations and an opportunity for visitors and travelers to stay overnight.
 In the late 20th century the neighbourhood of Vejlby was merged with Risskov, to administratively form the Vejlby-Risskov district, all part of Aarhus N.